pinnintisnehal/TEAM-36/README.md

 3. Long sections are chunked
 4. Chunks are embedded using nomic-embed-text
 5. Embeddings are stored in ChromaDB
-6. User selects a medication
+6. User selects a medication or uploads a drug label image
+7. OCR extracts text from the image and identifies the drug name
+8. The identified drug is matched against the vector database
-7. Retriever fetches relevant chunks
+9. Retriever fetches relevant chunks
-8. LLM generates grounded answers or reminders
+10. LLM generates grounded answers or reminders

 ---

 ## Project Structure (Streamlit)